Favourited 4292 times

-Our farm is primarily an animal rescue, rehab and sanctuary.
+Our farm is an animal rescue, rehab and sanctuary.
 Our doors are open to animals in need.
-We have many rescue dogs (currently 12), two goats, two pigs, a horse, three cats, and whatever else may come our way.
+We have many rescue dogs (currently 15), two goats, two pigs, a horse, six cats, and whatever else may come our way.
 Some came off the streets, some were abandoned, others were injured and no longer wanted.
 We adopt out what we can, but many are “lifers” on the farm.

 In addition, weather and help permitting, we grow organic fruits and vegetables.
 We prepare and eat tasty vegan meals, we minimize our impact on the earth, and we enjoy the company of our Costa Rican friends and neighbors.
 We have run a volunteer program for over 9 years, and have had several hundred people come to work with us!

 The property (roughly 3.5 hectares) is covered with many tropical fruit trees, including water apple, mandarin orange, banana (many varieties), guayaba, guanabana, cas, ciamito, lime, coffee and araza.
 We also put in plant beds with peppers, cilantro, cabbage, tomato, onion, squash, etc. in the dry season.
 What we grow is 100% organic.

 We lead a vegan lifestyle, and those that stay on the farm eat plant-based (no animal products whatsoever).
 You don't have to be vegan (except when you are on the farm :)) That being said, we lead a healthy lifestyle, and those interested in staying should be somewhat like-minded.
 If you are a smoker, this would not be the place for you.
 Our minimum stay is three weeks, and the maximum is three months.
 We are not set up to accommodate those traveling with children or pets.